 What are the Differences in Nursing Degrees?

 BSN degree programs provide a broad base of knowledge for entry-level nursing positions.
-Even though you can work as an RN (registered nurse) without your bachelor’s degree, nurses with a BSN degree are higher paid and carry more responsibility in their department.
+Even though you can work as an RN (registered nurse) without your bachelor’s degree, the BSN degree is important because it allows nurses to carry more responsibility in their department and earn more money as a result.

-Bachelor’s Degree in Nursing (BSN) vs Associate Degree in Nursing (ADN)
+Bachelor’s Degree in Nursing (BSN) vs Associate Degree in Nursing (ADN/ASN)

-The most popular path to becoming a registered nurse is earning an ASN (associate of science in nursing) degree, which is a two- to three-year program.
+The most popular path to becoming a registered nurse is earning an ADN/ASN degree (Associate of Science in Nursing, also known as Associate Degree in Nursing), which is a two- to three-year program.
 It requires general education classes which include core nursing courses and anatomy, chemistry, and biology.

 Bachelor’s Degree in Nursing (BSN) vs Master’s Degree in Nursing (MSN)

-You can become a registered nurse if you earn either an associate’s degree or a bachelor’s degree in nursing and pass the national licensing examination.
-Nurses who wish to continue their education can go on to earn their MSN, a master’s of science in nursing.
+You can become a registered nurse if you earn either an associate’s degree or a bachelor’s degree in nursing, after which you have to pass the national licensing examination (NCLEX).
+Nurses who wish to continue their education can go on to earn their MSN, a Master of Science in Nursing.

-Some career options available when considering a master’s degree in nursing include teaching at community and technical colleges and becoming a nurse practitioner, anesthetist or clinical nurse specialist.
+After a Master’s degree in nursing, graduates can pursue a wide range of careers.
+Some career examples include teaching at community and technical colleges or becoming a nurse practitioner, anesthetist or clinical nurse specialist.

 Accelerated Second Degree BSN Nursing Programs